-RNC challenges Vermont legislation giving voting rights to non-citizens
+RNC challenges Vermont legislation giving voting rights to noncitizens

-Montpelier and Winooski in May made changes to their charters allowing non-citizens to vote
+Montpelier and Winooski in May made changes to their charters allowing noncitizens to vote

-EXCLUSIVE – The Republican National Committee is suing two Vermont cities over new town charters that allow noncitizens to vote in municipal elections.
+EXCLUSIVE: The Republican National Committee is suing two Vermont cities over new town charters that allow noncitizens to vote in municipal elections.

 "Democrats are trying to dismantle the integrity of our elections," RNC chairwoman Ronna McDaniel said Monday.
 "In addition to attacking widely supported safeguards like voter ID, Democrats also want foreign citizens to vote in American elections.
 Republicans are fighting back on this far-left assault against election integrity -- unlike radical Democrats, we believe that our elections should be decided solely by American citizens.
 This is a matter of principle and we will fight in all 50 states to ensure this remains the case."

-The case centers around the Vermont cities of Montpelier and Winooski, who in May had changes to their charters approved by the state's Senate that allowed non-citizens to vote in their municipal elections.
+The case centers around the Vermont cities of Montpelier and Winooski, who in May had changes to their charters approved by the state's Senate that allowed noncitizens to vote in their municipal elections.

 VERMONT LEGISLATURE OVERRIDES GOP GOVERNOR'S VETO OF BILL ALLOWING NONCITIZEN VOTING IN TWO CITIES